/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 9,100 km

-From North Cape (Norway) to Caminha (Portugal)
+From the North Cape in Norway to Caminha in Portugal

 Eurovelo 2 The Road of Capitals